 Dragon Alliance Advanced Project X Ski Goggles

 The Dragon Alliance Advanced Project X Ski Goggles Feature100% UV protection along with super anti-fog.
 This allows you to have comfort in knowing you will be protected at all times.
 The optically correct lens allows you the best protection with comfort that a skier could ask for.
-The lens comes with single direction venting flow along with armored frame venting that gives great breathability.
+The lens also comes with a single direction venting flow along with armored frame venting that gives great breathability.

 Comfort has also been carefully considered with this pair.
-The triple foam layer with hypoallergenic micro fleece lining is what gives you ultimate comfort, and protection against snow, moisture, dust, and debris.These ski goggles also feature specialty designed temples that allow most eyewear to be compatible.
+The triple foam layer with hypoallergenic micro fleece lining is what gives you ultimate comfort and protection against snow, moisture, dust, and debris.These ski goggles also feature specialty designed temples that allow most eyewear to be compatible.

 The Dragon Alliance Advanced Project X is a prime example of knowing what skiers want and delivering.
 Overall, The Alliance Advanced Project X is easily one of our favorite ski goggles and for the right reasons too.